 If you don’t have the time (or, uh, skills) to create one of these homemade family history projects yourself, consider hiring a pro to turn your family heirloom or photos into something special.

 - Heirloom gifts: To make a quilt from baby clothes or print treasured family recipes onto ceramic dishes, crafters at Etsy can help.
 For example, Prairie Hills Pottery (phpottery on Etsy) can print a recipe card and photo of the cook onto pie plates or platters.

 - Calendars: Photo services such as Snapfish and Shutterfly can help you create calendars starring your photos.

 - Family history books: Create a yearbook of all your family photos from the past year, an ancestor remembrance book or a family recipe cookbook using an online photo book service such as Mixbook or Lulu.com.

 - Personalized prints: UK company NotOnTheHighStreet.com offers personalized timeline prints that graphically display up to 10 important dates in your family history.
 You also can get family history prints with photos in the shape of a surname.
 They ship only unframed versions internationally.

 - Photo gifts: Take old family photos or document images and create gifts with them.
 For example, Zazzle.com lets you personalize t-shirts, mugs, buttons, stickers, hats, postcards and more.
 Other photo-sharing and gift sites have similar offerings.

-From the December 2014 Family Tree Magazine.
+A version of this article appeared in the December 2014 issue of Family Tree Magazine.